KonstantinSt77/SiriCustomIntent/README.md

     }
 }
 ```
-Also i save bool value for the initial setup for siri and save first number to search
+Also I save bool value for the initial setup for siri and save first number to search
 ```
 func saveSiriSettings() {
     groupDefaults?.set(true, forKey: Constants.siriSetupSuccessDefaultsKey)